-- 1 The Edit and Exclude buttons are accessible from the top of the window. - 2 The right pane contains the interface for defining your experiment parameters. - 3 The left pane displays the plate grid and configuration information in each well. - 4 The Well Data button toggles to the Well Data table, where you can see your plate setup in a tabular format, and then back to the Plate Editor.
+- The Edit and Exclude buttons are accessible from the top of the screen. - The right pane contains the interface for defining your experiment parameters. - The left pane displays the plate grid and configuration information in each well. - The Well Data button toggles to the Well Data table, where you can see your plate setup in a tabular format, and then back to the Plate Editor.
 When the Well Data table appears, the button name changes to Plate Layout.